Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Instantiation (24/29)
-"Objects are instances of their class.
+Objects are instances of their class.
 Usually, we send the message #new to a class for creating an instance of this class.

 The message #allInstances sent to a class answers an Array with all instances of this class.

 For example, let's look at how many instances of SimpleButtonMorph exist.
-Please use only Do it or Print it on this page, not Inspect it."
+Please use only Do it or Print it on this page, not Inspect it.
 ```smalltalk
 SimpleButtonMorph allInstances size.
 ```
-"Now create a new instance of it:"
+Now create a new instance of it:
 ```smalltalk
 SimpleButtonMorph new
 	label: 'A nice button';
 	openCenteredInWorld.
 ```
-"See the button centered on the world?
-The list of all instances should contains one more instance:"
+See the button centered on the world?
+The list of all instances should contains one more instance:
 ```smalltalk
 SimpleButtonMorph allInstances size.
 ```
-"Let's play with it:"
+Let's play with it:
 ```smalltalk
 SimpleButtonMorph allInstances last
 	label: 'ProfStef is cooooool !';
 	color: Color cyan.
 ```
-"Let's delete it and ask the system to clean the memory:"
+Let's delete it and ask the system to clean the memory:
 ```smalltalk
 SimpleButtonMorph allInstances last delete.
 Smalltalk garbageCollect.
 SimpleButtonMorph allInstances size.
 ```
-"Click on the button to go to next lesson:"
+Click on the button to go to next lesson:
 ```smalltalk
 SimpleButtonMorph new
 	label: 'Go to next lesson';